Brought to You by the Letter Y

 Years ago G and his wife went though a contentious divorce and he was living alone and rather forlorn.
 I felt sorry for him then and often invited him over for dinner.
 (Actually I was a go-between in that divorce, but that’s another story.)

-One night I mentioned I loved Scrabble.
+One night after dinner I mentioned I loved Scrabble.
 Characteristically, G professed to be a great player and challenged me to a game.
 My husband Danny, who doesn’t like board games anyway, left the room to watch the Yankees on TV.
 I cleared the dinner dishes and brought out my Scrabble set.

 Although I’m a good player I’m not a competitive type, I’m in it for the fun.
 I’m out to beat the seven little tiles on my rack, not the friend sitting across the table.
 But G of course was out for blood, and so when I slaughtered him, rather than giving me a sportsmen-like, ‘Well done Dana!’ , he just grumbled.